 Let the grinder do some of the mixing for you.
 Depending on the seasoning, you can season after your first pass through the grinder and let the second pass do a lot of the mixing for you.
-If the seasoning you’re using has whole pieces like crushed jalapeno, we recommend seasoning at the end while adding your liquid and high temp cheese.
+If the seasoning you’re using has whole pieces like crushed jalapeno, we recommend adding your sausage seasoning at the end while adding your liquid and high temp cheese.

 3. Mix it Good [Enough]